Frunza/configure-docker-container-with-ssh-access/README.md

 ```
 Note the syntax: it needs double quotation marks at the beginning and the end of the ssh key value.

+Note: if you use GitLab, the value of the environment variable must contain the content only, without the double quotation marks.

 ## Implementation

 When building the docker image, pass an argument to it to provide the value of the `TARGET_MACHINE_SSH_PRIVATE_KEY` environment variable: